• Arduino

 /// Permission is granted to use this software under the MIT

-/// license, with my name and copyright kept in source code
+/// licence, with my name and copyright kept in source code

 ///